tzhu-bio/UMI-ATAC-seq/README.md

        --read2-out=processed.2.fastq.gz`

 ### remove_me.py
 This program removes the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it (both sequence and qualities).
 It reads and writes in FASTQ format.
 The input and output are gzip file format (`.gz`).

-### remove adapters.cmd
-This step is performed on shell commands.
-Due to the design of UMI-ATAC-seq library, we need to customize a adapters combination file.

 ### rm_dup.py
 This program removes PCR duplicates with mapping coordinates.
 You can also use softwares(such as `Picard`,`samtools`) to do this.